 The Basics of Greenhouse Climate Control

 Plant growth and development is a complex process, strongly influenced by the greenhouse environment.
-With the right of conditions you are able to achieve the best possible climate for both your plants and your business.
+With the right of conditions, you can achieve the best possible climate for your plants and your business.

 These elements are influenced by:

 Outside conditions are unchangeable, and plant transpiration is the result of countless influences.
 However, greenhouse conditions can be managed and controlled more easily.
 Many of the variables influence one another.

 The plant picks up carbon dioxide from the air, which, together with water, creates carbohydrates and oxygen.
 The right levels of light, carbon dioxide, and temperature are the key factors.

 The plant transforms some of the carbohydrates into free energy used for maintenance processes.
 The remaining carbohydrates turn into plant tissue.
 The respiration process is highly dependent on temperature.

 Controls the water, nutrition uptake, and cooling of the plant.
 Sufficient transpiration enables the leaf to maintain the right temperature and develop a strong metabolism.
 Light intensity, temperature, and humidity are the key factors.